caplaz/micro-weather-station/README.md

 1. Go to Settings → Devices & Services
 2. Click "Add Integration"
-3. Search for "Smart Weather Station"
+3. Search for "Micro Weather Station"
 4. Select your sensor entities from the dropdown menus
 5. Configure update interval